VoyNaLunu/docker-sftp/README.md

 # Docker SFTP

 ## Description
-Very basic alpine container that provides SFTP through openssh-server
+Very basic alpine container that provides SFTP using openssh-server

 ## How to run